-- Mortality and morbidity risk: Higher mortality rates and/or an increased incidence and duration of illness is likely to lead to higher claims expense, reducing profit and shareholders' equity. - Discontinuance risk: The impact of a change in discontinuance rates depends upon the type of contract and duration in force, but generally an increase in the discontinuance rate will reduce profit and shareholders' equity. - Expense risk: An increase in the level or growth of expenses over assumed levels will reduce profit and shareholders' equity.
+- Mortality and morbidity risk: Higher mortality rates and/or an increased incidence and duration of illness is likely to lead to higher claims expense, reducing profit and shareholder's equity. - Discontinuance risk: The impact of a change in discontinuance rates depends upon the type of contract and duration in force, but generally an increase in the discontinuance rate will reduce profit and shareholder's equity. - Expense risk: An increase in the level or growth of expenses over assumed levels will reduce profit and shareholder's equity.

-The table below illustrates the sensitivity of profit and equity (after allowance for reinsurance but before any compensating changes to premium rates) to changes in insurance risk variables emerging over the year following the valuation date.
-The figures below exclude any capital losses that may be recognised.
+The table below illustrates the sensitivity of this year's profit and equity (before any compensating changes to premium rates) to changes in insurance risk variables.